South African Military Academy: Academics

-Programs
+Programmes

 A three-year bachelor's degree in military science (B. Mil) is awarded to students upon graduation in December.
 The B. Mil is the generic title for the degree which may be undertaken in two different fields, these being natural science (equivalent to Bsc) and social sciences (equivalent to BA).
 Traditionally, natural science has been considered the premiere degree due to its highly quantitative nature of its course contents (i.e. mathematics, physics).
 After graduation, they rejoin their arm of service to serve as officers.
 Postgraduate qualifications at master's and doctoral level are also offered.
 After the launch of the PhD programme at the Faculty Military Science, two of the first graduates of this programme were Dr Evert Kleyhans and Capt (SAN) Dr A.P.
 Putter - both graduating with PhDs in Military Science (December 2018).
-Both Dr Kleynhans (specializing in Military History) and Capt (SAN) Dr Dries Putter (specializing in Counterintelligence) are now lecturers at the FMS.
+Both Dr Kleynhans (specialising in Military History) and Capt (SAN) Dr Dries Putter (specialising in Counterintelligence) are now lecturers at the FMS.